HelenePetersen/Integration-of-RNA-and-DNA-omics-data-to-support-clinical-practice/Mutect_IMAPR/README.md

 ``` bash
 bash concatenate_csv.sh
 ```
-Output files from the Snakefile are concatenated and results are summarized in plots created with stats_plotting.R
+Output files from the Snakefile are concatenated and recall are summarized in plots created with stats_plotting.R